Indiana vs. Western Kentucky NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Indiana and its opponents have scored at least 63.5 points -- this matchup's point total -- only one time this season.
+- Indiana has combined with its opponents to score more than 62.5 points just once this season.

-- Saturday's over/under is 12.2 points lower than the two team's combined 75.7 points per game average.

-- These two squads combine to surrender 58.2 points per game, 5.3 fewer than this contest's over/under.
+- The two teams combine to score 75.7 points per game, 13.2 more than the over/under in this contest.

-- The Hoosiers and their opponents score an average of 49.8 points per game, 13.7 fewer than Saturday's total.
+- This contest's over/under is 4.3 points above the 58.2 these two squads combine to surrender per game this season.

-- The 63.5 total in this game is 11.5 points higher than the 52.0 average total in Hilltoppers games this season.
+- The 62.5 total in this game is 10.5 points above the 52.0 average total in Hilltoppers games this season.

 Indiana Stats and Trends

-- Indiana has one win against the spread in three games this season.

-- The Hoosiers covered the spread in their only game when favored by 9 points or more.
+- This season, the Hoosiers won ATS in their only game as a favorite of 9 points or more.

 - Indiana's games this year have gone over the total in two out of three opportunities (66.7%).